Projects

 Homelab

-I have a handful of Raspberry Pi's set up as a homelab with Jellyfin, Pihole and a web interface for file storage.
+I have an old computer and a Raspberry Pi set up as a homelab and as a dev environment for my VPS deployed apps.

 Some services like Immich have since been moved to a Hetzner VPS.